linck5/subtitle-editor-back/docs/api.md

 banned | boolean

 ### Delete
-`DELETE /branches/:branch_id/collaborators/:collaborator_id`
+`DELETE /nodes/:node_id/collaborators/:collaborator_id`
 (and nested paths)

-Also deletes the reference in the branch.
+Also deletes the reference in the node.

 # Comment
 ```